 6.65.1 Applicability to language

-This vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.65 only minimally applies to Python because Python only has a small number of constants.
+This vulnerability as documented in ISO/IEC 24772-1 subclause 6.65 only minimally applies to Python because Python only has a small number of constants.

 Python does not allow the declaration of constants.
 However, Python has six constants declared as part of the language.
 The list is: